-Various surround modes produce 6.1 or 7.1 channels of output.
-If you are using a 5.1 system and have Rears set to 'None' (Speaker Configuration menu - section 7.4.2), Rear channel information is not lost, but remains in the L/R Surround speakers.
+Note: Certain surround modes and THX modes offer 6.1 or 7.1 channels of output.
+These extra channels are for one or two Rear speakers.
+If you are using a 5.1 system and have Rears set to 'None' (Speaker Configuration menu - section 7.4.2), rear channel information will not be lost, but will remain in the L/R Surround speakers.